junxit/us-congress-bills-111/bill.md

   >   - **(C)** the evaluation and testing of technologies developed independently of the research and development program established under this subsection, including technologies developed by small businesses;
   >   - **(D)** the establishment, with the advice and guidance of the National Institute of Standards and Technology, of standards and testing protocols traceable to national standards to measure the performance of oil pollution prevention, containment, or mitigation technologies;
   >   - **(E)** an evaluation of the environmental effects and utility of controlled field testing;
-  >   - **(F)** the use, where appropriate, of controlled field testing to evaluate real-world application of new or improved oil discharge prevention, response, containment, recovery, or mitigation technologies; and
+  >   - **(F)** the use, where appropriate, of controlled field testing to evaluate real-world application of new or improved oil discharge prevention, response, containment, recovery, or mitigation technologies;
-  >   - **(G)** an evaluation of the effectiveness of oil pollution prevention technologies based on probabilistic risk analyses of the system.
+  >   - **(G)** an evaluation of the effectiveness of oil pollution prevention technologies based on probabilistic risk analyses of the system; and
+  >   - **(H)** research conducted by the Environmental Protection Agency and other appropriate Federal agencies for the evaluation and testing of technologies which demonstrate—
+  >     - **(i)** maximum effectiveness, including application and delivery mechanisms; and
+  >     - **(ii)** minimum effects, including toxicity, to human health and the environment in both the near-term and long-term.

 - **(d)** *Oil pollution effects research* Section 7001(c)(4) of such Act (33 U.S.C.
 2761(c)(4)) is amended—
   - **(1)** by striking subparagraph (A) and inserting the following: